Obsession is a weird state of mind.

 Will obsessing over everything that you put in your mouth lead to results in the short-term?
 Of course.
 This causes you to be conscious of your food choices and control your calorie and macronutrient intake.

-It’s simply an unnecessary stressor to have to prepare eight meals and precisely measure your food intake down to the last decimal.
-I’m not saying eat crap all the time, but I am saying that you should have a flexible approach to dieting (which can lead to results that are just as good as the obsessive diets).
+It’s simply an unnecessary stressor to have to prepare eight meals, precisely measure your food intake down to the last decimal, and avoid foods that you enjoy.
+I’m not saying eat crap all the time, but I am saying that you should have a flexible approach to dieting (which can lead to results that are just as good, if not better than, the overly-restrictive diets).

-If you’re flexible all the time, you greatly reduce the risk of a huge splurge, which will in effect lead to long-term, sustainable results.
+If you’re always flexible, you greatly reduce the risk of a huge splurge, which will lead to long-term, sustainable results.

-Being obsessive all the time will cause you to crack.
+If you’re always obsessive and unnecessarily restrictive, you will crack .
 Be flexible, be aware of your calorie intake, and enjoy your food.

 4. Ending Obsession Allows You to Enjoy the Process.